10 Tips For Great Restaurant Website Design

 There are hundreds and hundreds of tips and ideas to get you started when thinking about designing or redesigning your restaurant’s website.
 This article is intended as a starting point, a launchpad if you will.

-Take these ideas and run with them.
+Then, take these ideas and run with them.

-If you have any great tips for restaurant websites, or, if something in particular gets on your nerves about web design, let us know in the comments below.
+If you have any great tips for restaurant websites, or, if something in particular gets on your nerves about restaurant web design, let us know in the comments below.